styled-components/styled-components/README.md

 }
 ```

-Second, let's create a styled component that reacts to the theme. `styled-components` injects the current theme via `props.theme` into the components, which means you can adapt your component to the theme with interpolated functions.
+Second, let's create a styled component that adapts to the theme.

+`styled-components` injects the current theme via `props.theme` into the components, which means you can adapt your component to the theme with interpolated functions.

 We'll create a `button` that adapts based on the `main` property of the theme: